 Your doctor will probably offer you hormone replacement therapy or HRT.
 HRT is treatment with the female sex hormones you would produce naturally if you had not had an early menopause.
 The hormones are called oestrogen and progesterone.
 HRT can stop all the symptoms of early menopause.
 It can also help to prevent long term problems like bone thinning (osteoporosis).

 HRT can be taken as tablets or given in skin patches that are like plasters.
 The dose of hormones in hormone replacement therapy is lower than the dose you would normally produce if you had not had an early menopause.
 So you are very unlikely to have any side effects.

-Some chemotherapy treatment for non Hodgkin lymphoma can cause infertility.
+Some chemotherapy treatments for non Hodgkin lymphoma can cause infertility.
 But this does not happen with all chemotherapy treatment used for NHL.
-If they can, doctors will use drugs that do not cause infertility instead of those that do.
+If they can, doctors will use drugs that don't cause infertility instead of those that do.
 But the first priority is treating your non Hodgkin lymphoma effectively.

 If you become infertile you will not be able to have children after your treatment.
 Having a stem cell or bone marrow transplant will almost certainly mean you will be infertile.

 With some chemotherapy treatment, it is not possible for your doctor to be certain whether you will be infertile or not.
 This will depend on